 Montana State University seeks approval to establish a new degree, Bachelor of Science in Financial Engineering, including both a major and minor in Financial Engineering.
 These programs are to be offered jointly by the Department of Mechanical and Industrial Engineering and the Department of Agricultural Economics and Economics.
 Financial Engineering is a multidisciplinary field that emphasizes the creation of financial economic instruments to manage risk and create strategic business opportunities.
 The program integrates financial economics with the rigorous mathematics and analysis techniques of engineering.
-This program provides individuals the background for careers in industries that require the strong quantitative and analytical skills necessary for sophisticated financial and gas, agricultural business, timber, and others.
-Since backgrounds in both economics and engineering are required for financial engineering, the Department of Mechanical and Industrial Engineering and house the program.
-The two departments have outlined agreements for working together that will ensure that this fundamentally interdisciplinary program offers skills in economics and engineering in an integrated manner so that students will be highly competitive for employment in this sophisticated and technical field.
+This program provides individuals the background for careers in industries that require the strong quantitative and analytical skills necessary for sophisticated financial and credit management.
+These industries include banking, corporate finance, securities, manufacturing, mining, oil and gas, agricultural business, timber, and others.
+Since backgrounds in both economics and engineering are required for financial engineering, the Department of Mechanical and Industrial Engineering and the Department shave outlined agreements for working together that will ensure that this fundamentally interdisciplinary program offers skills in economics and engineering in an integrated manner so that students will be highly competitive for employment in this sophisticated and technical field.